5G-MAG/Getting-Started/index.md

 [Download an overview about the 5G-MAG Reference Tools](https://hub.5g-mag.com/Getting-Started/docs/Reference_Tools_Overview.pdf){: .btn .btn-blue }

-# What are the domains covered by the projects?
+# Which application can be built with the 5G-MAG Reference Tools?

 <table>
   <tr>